 By Tom Vander Ark and Emily Liebtag

-The students not only can earn an Associate’s degree and a high school degree at no cost, but also partake in rich service learning experiences every week throughout their Quest experience.
+The students not only can earn an Associate’s degree and a high school degree at no cost, but also partake in rich service learning experiences every week throughout their experience.

-Students take college courses both on the Quest campus and on the Lonestar Community College Campus.
+Students take college courses both on the Sconzo campus and on the Lonestar Community College Campus.
 They also are a school that is part of the AVID program, further helping to prepare all students with the necessary skills to be ready for a collegiate environment.

 For more, see:

 - The Quest for an AA Degree in High School

 - NYCan Makes the Case for Early College